INSTA-BNN: Binary Neural Network with INSTAnce-aware Threshold: Experiments

 \subsubsection{Effect of individual component in INSTA-BNN}

 \Cref{tab:comp_contribution} shows the effect of each component proposed in \cref{section:insta-bnn} on the ImageNet top-1 accuracy.
-Note that the absolute accuracy values are lower than those in \Cref{tab:imagenet_top1} since the simplified training process (details in \cref{section:experi_setup}) was used for ablation study.
+Experimental setup for the ablation study is described in Sec.
+A.2 of the supplementary material.
 First, using the instance-wise mean information on the threshold (\cref{eq:th_mean}) improves the top-1 accuracy by 0.6\% when compared to the baseline ReActNet model.
 On top of that, when variance and skewness information are added on the threshold (INSTA-Th), another 0.5\% improvement is achieved.
-Replacing the learnable parameter $\alpha$ in \cref{eq:INSTA-Th} with the SE-like module with reduction ratio of 8 achieves 61.7\% top-1 accuracy that is 1.7\% higher than baseline result.
+Replacing the learnable parameter $\alpha$ in \cref{eq:INSTA-Th} with the SE-like module with reduction ratio ($r$) of 8 achieves 61.7\% top-1 accuracy that is 1.7\% higher than baseline result.
 We also evaluate different combinations of INSTA-Th and INSTA-PReLU with and without the SE-like modules.
-When both modules use the SE-like module (INSTA-Th$^+$ and INSTA-PReLU$^+$), we increase the reduction ratio to 16 to match the additional parameter cost.
-Regardless of where the SE-like module is applied, it improves the accuracy by large margin.
+When both modules use the SE-like module (INSTA-Th$^+$ and INSTA-PReLU$^+$), we increase the $r$ to 16 to match the additional parameter cost.
+Regardless of where the SE-like module is combined with INSTA modules, it improves the accuracy by a large margin.
+However, the cases in which only SE module is used in the proposed architecture ($2nd$ and $3rd$ row of \Cref{tab:comp_contribution}) show lower accuracy than the cases when INSTA modules are used.